 Quinoa is a seed that acts like a grain but beats the other grains hands down with a huge kick of nutrition.
-This hardy, nutrient dense grain is packed with protein and manganese, and it’s one of those key foods high in phosphorous (the power mineral!)
+This hardy, nutrient-dense seed is packed with protein and manganese, and it’s one of those key foods high in phosphorous.
 It also boasts an unusually high ratio of protein to carbohydrate and contains an amazing level of essential amino acids (1).

-If you are looking to add protein, fiber, and a host of vitamins and minerals to your diet, plus great taste and versatile texture, then try out these tasty quinoa recipes below.
+If you are looking to add protein, fiber and a host of vitamins and minerals to your diet, plus great taste and versatile texture, try out these tasty quinoa recipes below.
 Not only is this superfood good for you, but it’s delicious and easy to incorporate into your diet.

 Quinoa History & Nutrition

 This rising food star is related to beets, spinach and chard and is available in white, red or black.
-The bitter coating naturally protects it from insects and other pests, and yet is easy to remove by a thorough rinsing.
+The bitter coating naturally protects it from insects and other pests but is easy to remove by a thorough rinsing.
 Today, most quinoa available at grocery stores is pre-rinsed; however, you can rinse the quinoa prior to cooking to remove any residual bitterness that may remain.

 How to Cook Quinoa